brettle/DeepBlueRobotics.github.io/README.md

 GitHub Pages uses [Jekyll](https://jekyllrb.com/docs/) to generate those sites from corresponding repositories in those organizations.
 The staging repository is a fork of the production repository.
 The [Netlify Content Management System](https://www.netlifycms.org/) is an single page add-on that allows non-technical users to use the `/admin` page of a site to edit content in the site's repository.

-If you want to fork this repository for use as the GitHub pages site for a user or different organization (note that the site's internal links won't work if you try to use it as a *project* GitHub pages site):
+If you want to fork this repository for use as the GitHub Pages site for a user or different organization (note that the site's internal links won't work if you try to use it as a *project* GitHub Pages site):

- 1. Fork the https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io repository to your own account or an organization
+ 1. Fork the https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io repository to your own account or an organization you can fork to.
  2. Rename the forked repository to `<user>.github.io` or `<organization>.github.io`.
  3. To make the Netlify CMS admin page work:
    1. Follow the [Creating an GitHub OAuth App](https://cnly.github.io/2018/04/14/just-3-steps-adding-netlify-cms-to-existing-github-pages-site-within-10-minutes.html#creating-an-github-oauth-app) and [Creating a Netlify Site](https://cnly.github.io/2018/04/14/just-3-steps-adding-netlify-cms-to-existing-github-pages-site-within-10-minutes.html#creating-a-netlify-site) parts of [these instructions](https://cnly.github.io/2018/04/14/just-3-steps-adding-netlify-cms-to-existing-github-pages-site-within-10-minutes.html)
    2. If the forked repository is for an organization, [request (or grant) organization approval for the OAuth app](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/requesting-organization-approval-for-oauth-apps).
-  2. Edit `admin/config.yml` to add
+   3. Edit `admin/config.yml` to add
   ```
   {% elsif site.github.owner_name == "<your user or organization>" %}
   site_domain: <your netlify site name>.netlify.com